Danielle Tumminio Hansen: Christianity and Harry Potter

 Tumminio Hansen is the author of God and Harry Potter at Yale: Teaching Faith and Fantasy Fiction in an Ivy League Classroom and was the instructor of the "Christian Theology and Harry Potter" seminar at Yale University from the spring of 2008 until 2013.
 She also repeated the course several times at Tufts University.
 Tumminio Hansen has also presented material on the intersection between theology and the Harry Potter series at the Infinitus Symposium in Orlando, Florida in 2010, the Portus Symposium in Dallas, Texas, in the summer of 2008, and she chaired the panel on Harry Potter and Religion at the 2008 American Academy of Religion conference.
 Her teaching has been praised by Harry Potter commentator John Granger on his Hogwarts Professor website.

 Tumminio Hansen stands in opposition to those in Christian circles who call the Harry Potter series heretical based upon the characters' use of witchcraft.
 She has said that in order to consider whether they truly are heretical, Christians must analyze whether the writings of J. K. Rowling violate a number of core theological doctrines, including sin, evil, sacrifice, and grace.
 In 2008, she offered an innovative seminar at Yale in order to offer students an opportunity for sustained discussion about the status of the series.
 Over 90 students sought to enroll, and the course quickly gained international attention from media sources including CNN; in subsequent years, it became one of the university's most popular seminar offerings and inspired other courses across the country.
 She later used that sustained discussion as the basis for her first book, God and Harry Potter at Yale: Teaching Faith and Fantasy Fiction in an Ivy League Classroom.
 She has maintained that the books are not heretical and are in fact powerful tools for teaching theology to curious academics, seekers, and faithful Christians.

-Popular publications
+Publications

+Tumminio Hansen is the author of several works of practical theology, including Trauma-Informed Spiritual Care, Speaking of Rape, Conceiving Family: A Practical Theology of Surrogacy and Self, (2013) and God and Harry Potter at Yale: Teaching Faith and Fantasy Fiction in an Ivy League Classroom (2010).

-Tumminio has authored numerous editorials and feature articles on the intersection of spirituality and culture as well as on contemporary issues in the lives of women and mothers.
+She has also authored numerous editorials and feature articles on the intersection of spirituality and culture as well as on contemporary issues in the lives of women and mothers.
 Her work has appeared in publications including CNN's Belief Blog, The Guardian, The Christian Century, State of Formation, and the Yale Daily News.
-She was a regular blogger on issues in contemporary spirituality for Huffington Post.

-She was also a regular contributor to Felicity Huffman's What The Flicka website, where she wrote about spirituality in the lives of women and mothers prior to its removal during the College Admissions Scandal.
+She was a regular blogger on issues in contemporary spirituality for Huffington Post, and a regular contributor to Felicity Huffman's What The Flicka website, where she wrote about spirituality in the lives of women and mothers prior to its removal during the College Admissions Scandal.